 To better understand what private equity is, how investors invest in it, and why it’s important to the economy, here is a comprehensive look at private equity.

-Private Equity Definition
+How Does Private Equity Work?

 Private equity is a type of investment where investors can purchase shares of companies that are not publicly traded on a stock exchange or regulated by the Securities Exchange Commission (SEC).